 Didn't want to interrupt conversation by asking their parnters to explain the expressions56%

 Method: User Interviews, Surveys, Affinity Wall

 We collected data from 7 interviews and 21 surveys in order to learn how ESL students learn formulaic language.
-The result indicated ESL students were aware that formulaic language was so widely used in professional and non-professional enviorment that they constantly felt the need to learn it.
-78% ESL students reported they felt awkward when they could not understand the jokes from formulaic language and 56% reported they did not want to interrupt the conversation by asking their parnters to explain the expressions.
+The result indicated ESL students were aware that formulaic language was so widely used in professional and nonprofessional environment that they constantly felt the need to learn it.
+78% ESL students reported they felt awkward when they could not understand the jokes from formulaic language and 56% reported they did not want to interrupt the conversation by asking their partners to explain the expressions.
 More often, they tried to remember the formulaic languages but they were more likely to forget them quickly after the conversation.